legal resources necessary to hold negligent facilities accountable.

 In recent decades, there has been a significant rise in the number of senior citizens entering their retirement years who require assistive care in nursing homes and rehabilitation centers.
 This increasing demand has placed a significant burden on long-term care facilities who need additional beds and nursing staff to provide care.
 Unfortunately, this burden has led to serious problems or patients become victims of abuse, neglect, or mistreatment at the hands of caregivers, employees or other residents.

 If your loved one was injured while living in a Cuyahoga County nursing facility, contact the Ohio Nursing Home Law Center Attorneys now for immediate legal help.
-Our law firm is handled cases exactly like yours, and we can help your family, too.
+Our network of attorneys is handled cases exactly like yours, and we can help your family, too.
 Let us begin working on your case today to ensure you receive financial compensation to recover your damages.West Bay Care and Rehabilitation Center

 This long-term care home is a 190-certified bed center providing cares and services to residents of Westlake and Cuyahoga County, Ohio.
 The "for profit" Medicare and Medicaid-participating facility is located at: